brendt/stitcher.io/src/content/blog/2020-05-18-builders-and-architects-two-types-of-programmers.md

 ---

+One thing I want to emphasize at the end of this post, is that my goal was not to promote MBTI.
+Rather it's to make you think about how people's personalities differ from each other, and how this can result both in conflicts as well as opportunities.
+MBTI is just an example of how one could visualise these differences.

-Understanding there are different kinds of people who think differently than you do, does seem like such a simple realisation.
+Understanding there are different kinds of people who think differently than you do, seems like such a simple realisation.
 Yet the internet and suboptimal or even broken teams show that a principle so easy to understand, is difficult to bring into practice.

 If you want to, you can truly change the way you handle inter-personal conflicts.
 Even though you probably are right, try to think about ways to support your adversary, yes even leveraging them to a higher level.
 You'll be surprised that you're the one who benefits the most.

-If you want to know your own MBTI profile, you can test it for free online!
+If you do want to know your own MBTI profile, you can test it for free online.
+Again this profile won't tell you who you really are, but it has to power to address the differences in personalities between you and other programmers.
 There's a great website called [16personalities.com](*https://www.16personalities.com/) providing a 20-minutes test.
 I'm interested to see the results!
 Let me know your profile and check up on others in [this poll](*https://twitter.com/brendt_gd/status/1262986404231077890).

 Want to share your own thoughts on the topic?
 You can send me an [email](mailto:brendt@stitcher.io) or we can discuss it on [HN](*https://news.ycombinator.com/item?id=23243740).